Top 10 Interview Questions and Answers: Introduction to Embedded Systems (Basic)

 - data segregation by using machine learning algorithms

-- reactive in nature (waits for some input, than gives output)
+- reactive in nature (waits for some input, then gives output)

 Q7.
 What is the basic system model of embedded system?